Taking a Cash Rebate versus Interest Rate Reduction

 Rear-entry wheelchair van conversions are also less costly and require less maintenance since they are generally built without costly motors and electronics.

-Full-Size Van Conversions
+Full-Size Wheelchair Van Conversions

 Full-Size Van Conversions: This type of conversion is designed for those requiring more space.
 Full-size conversions provide ample room for wheelchair users and additional passengers.
 Instead of ramps, these vehicles often come with lifts and can include various luxury and comfort features not found in other vehicle types.